unixpickle/goule/README.md

 Here is a general TODO list which outlines everything that must be done before Goule will be usable.

+ * Simplify the code and use DRY as much as possible.
  * Create tests for server
  * Create tests for websocket proxy
  * Beef up tests for HTTP reverse proxy